Harry-1081/Digital-Food-Menu/README.md

-# Digital-Food-Menu

-A Digitall food menu web-app, containing all 4 CRUD operations
+> A Digital Restaurant-Menu web-application, containing all 4 CRUD operations